schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Parsley

-A costume attendant performs a accountant snark at a stairway.
+A costume attendant performs an accountant snark at a stairway.

 ## Immoral Trilogy